pacman82/odbc-api/Readme.md

 $ ls
 ```

 The `openssl` version may need to change as well or may not be needed at all for other drivers.
-I have not tested the above `flake.nix` with other drivers or on OS-X. At a minimum, the `LD_LIBRARY_PATH` will need to change to `DYLD_FALLBACK_LIBRARY_PATH`.
+I have not tested the above `flake.nix` with other drivers or on OS-X. At a minimum in OS-X, the `LD_LIBRARY_PATH` will need to change to `DYLD_FALLBACK_LIBRARY_PATH`.

 ## Features